filliptm/ComfyUI_Fill-Nodes/README.md

-Pixelator: - Custom effect that bid reduces an image and makes it black and white.
+Pixelator: - Custom effect that bit reduces an image and makes it black and white.
 See examples -

 current implementation requires you to break batches into a list and back into a batch if you want to use it on video. for VRAM management.